smt/resume/README.markdown

 Specialties
 -----------

-Authoring great user experiences with JavaScript, HTML, and CSS, the pillars of front-end development.
-Managing and mentoring junior web developers.
+Authoring great user experiences with JavaScript, HTML, and CSS.
+Advocating for the open web.
+Managing and mentoring dev teams.
+Performing code reviews.
 Writing white papers and API documentation.
-Experienced in the black art of software estimation, particularly as it pertains to the client side.
-Offers a strong background in many diverse web technologies and frameworks.
+Particating in the black art of software estimation.
+Drawing from a strong background in many diverse web technologies and frameworks.

 Experience